 - 1 can pinto or cannelloni beans

-Boil the beef broth in the small pan until it reduces to around a 1/2 cup.
 Cook the onions and carrots in the oil and butter in a large Dutch oven for 10 minutes, then remove to a bowl.
-Cook the meat in the Dutch oven, add the onion mixture, beef broth, tomatoes, tomato sauce, chopped green chilies and seasonings.
+Cook the meat in the Dutch oven, add the onion mixture, beef broth, tomatoes, tomato sauce, beef broth chopped green chilies, beans and seasonings.
 Bring to a boil, turn heat down and let cook uncovered for about 45 minutes.
-Stir in the beans.